Mhr1375/nft-certify/README.md

 4. **PowerShell command chaining**:
    - Use semicolons (`;`) instead of `&&` in PowerShell
    - Example: `cd backend; python -m uvicorn main:app --reload`

+5. **"The token '&&' is not a valid statement separator" in PowerShell**:
+   - Use `;` instead of `&&` for command chaining in PowerShell
+   - Alternatively, use Command Prompt (cmd) which supports `&&`

+## Security Considerations

+In production environments:

+1. **Use HTTPS**: Configure your deployment to use HTTPS for all communications
+2. **Secure Private Keys**: Never expose private keys in your code or public repositories
+3. **API Rate Limiting**: Implement rate limiting on backend APIs
+4. **Input Validation**: Ensure all user inputs are validated server-side

 ## Contributing